40+ Colorado Elopement & Micro-Wedding Spots

 Cost: $50-$100 for 1 hour or $175-$275 for 3 hours.

-Just west of Fort Collins, this expansive reservoir boasts stunning foothill views, dramatic cliffs, and hidden coves.
+Why couples love it: Just west of Fort Collins, this expansive reservoir boasts stunning foothill views, dramatic cliffs, and hidden coves.
 Its shoreline connects to Lory State Park, offering another gorgeous option for elopements or weddings with up to 25 guests.
-This spot is especially magical for a secluded elopement in the early morning hours.
-Groups exceeding 20 guests require a special use permit, and photographers must obtain a permit for any photos taken here.
+Early mornings or winter months make this spot especially peaceful and private.

 Accessibility: Easily accessible lake views with optional hiking.
 Open year-round.

-A true Colorado icon, Garden of the Gods is a super unique location for an elopement with its towering red rock formations and sweeping views of Pikes Peak.
+Why couples love it: It’s a true Colorado icon!
+Garden of the Gods is a super unique location for an elopement with its towering red rock formations and sweeping views of Pikes Peak.
 This free, public park offers several designated ceremony sites, perfect for couples looking for a dramatic yet accessible setting.
-Sunrise ceremonies provide the best lighting and give you the best chance of fewer crowds.
+Sunrise here will give you lovely lighting and fewer crowds.

 Accessibility: Wheelchair accessible trails and views, open year-round.